tobydriscoll/udmath305/src/_build/html/_sources/second_linear/homogeneous.md

 By analogy with linear algebra, we may say that $e^{\lambda_1 t}$ and $e^{\lambda_2 t}$ form a basis for the homogeneous solution, as all such solutions are a linear combination of them and neither can be omitted.

 We have to handle the case $\lambda_1=\lambda_2$ separately.
 (You might recall that a double eigenvalue was a hassle for matrices as well.)
-Without fuss, we jump to the result, which is easy to verify by substitution.
+Without fuss, we jump to the result, which is easy to derive via reduction of order.

 (theorem-secondlin-homogeneous-repeated)=